Dateline: Kuala Lumpur, Malaysia

-And after talking to hundreds of different people looking to take their lives offshore and listening to the comments of thousands of others, we’ve developed this list of tax-free countries for Americans looking to go where they are treated best.
+And after talking to hundreds of different people looking to take their lives offshore and listening to the comments of thousands of others, we’ve developed this list of countries with no taxes for Americans looking to go where they are treated best.

 1. Puerto Rico

 The location at the top of our list isn’t technically a country.
 While Puerto Rico is a part of the United States, tax laws Act 20 and 22 have created different tax benefits that can allow Americans living in Puerto Rico to legally reduce their taxes down to somewhere between 0-4%.

 What I’ve told people in the past and even more recently, however, is that any time you see information or a program name plastered everywhere, you want to be careful.
 There are going to be people who take the hype and make it sound easier than it actually is.